apioo/fusio/README.md

 # About

 Fusio is an opensource API managment platform which helps to build and manage RESTful APIs.
+It provides endpoint versioning, handling data from different data sources, schema definition (JsonSchema), automatic documentation generation and secure authorization (OAuth2).
+More informations on http://www.fusio-project.org/

 We think that there is a huge potential in the API economy.
 Whether you need an API to expose your business functionality or to develop One-Page web applications or Mobile-Apps.
 Because of this we think that Fusio is a great tool to simplify building such APIs.
-More informations on http://www.fusio-project.org/

 # Installation

 To install Fusio download the latest version and place the folder into the www directory of the webserver.
 After this Fusio can be installed in three simple steps.

  * Adjust the configuration file
    Open the file `configuration.php` in the Fusio directory and change the key